pykale/transparentML/README.md

 ## Contributors

 We welcome and recognise all contributions.
+Please see our [Contributor Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) for more information.
 You can see a list of current contributors in the [contributors tab](https://github.com/pykale/transparentML/graphs/contributors).

 ## Credits